LeanKhan/send-todos/README.md

 ### Requirements

-- It should be able to add a todo with todo, to, from, created date
+[x] It should be able to add a todo

+[ ] It should be able to render todos you added

+[ ] Todos should be added with to, from, created and completed fields

+[ ] It should render sent todos by user

+[ ] It should render received todos by user

+---- v0.2

+[ ] Should be able to verify person sending the todo